Guwahati–Jorhat Town Jan Shatabdi Express: Coaches

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12067 Guwahati–Jorhat Town Jan Shatabdi Express covers the distance of 376 km in 6 hours 50 mins (59.37 km/hr) excluding halts & in 7 hours 00 mins as 12068 Jorhat Town–Guwahati Jan Shatabdi Express (57.85 km/hr) excluding halts.
+The 12067 Guwahati–Jorhat Town Jan Shatabdi Express covers the distance of 376 km in 6 hours 50 mins (59.37 km/h) excluding halts and in 7 hours 00 mins as 12068 Jorhat Town–Guwahati Jan Shatabdi Express (57.85 km/h) excluding halts.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast Express surcharge.